Shoe test adds strange twist to Detroit wrongful conviction

 DETROIT (AP) - Blood on the shoe of a Detroit teenager who was convicted but subsequently cleared of four murders reveals DNA from one of the victims, state police said after a high-tech analysis by a private company.

 State police cautioned, however, that it’s “preliminary information.”
-The company, Cybergenetics, also said the “preliminary unconfirmed results” shouldn’t be used for civil for criminal justice purposes until more work is done.
+The company, Cybergenetics, also said the “preliminary unconfirmed results” shouldn’t be used for civil or criminal justice purposes until more work is done.

 But the disclosure adds an odd curve to the saga of Davontae Sanford, who was 14 in 2007 when he was charged with four fatal shootings in his Detroit neighborhood.
 He pleaded guilty during trial, although later insisted he was innocent and only made a deal because he felt desperate and poorly represented by his lawyer.